 SEO is so Much More than Search Engine Optimization

-Really, when you hire a good SEO consultant, you are getting someone who will be doing a lot more than just search engine optimization.
+Really, when you hire a good SEO agency, you are getting someone who will be doing a lot more than just search engine optimization.
 There are a lot of factors related to SEO, like social media channels, customer reviews, and even your logo.
 These components are all related to search engine optimization in their own way.
 So, modern day SEO has really become something much bigger than its name would indicate.
 These days for local search we’re doing a lot more of Google My Business management too.

 SEO consultants also must optimize the interrelationships between all different parts of digital marketing and search engine optimization, such as content quality scoring, long-form content, user behavior, social media, and competition while also keeping everything in conformity with the endless changes and updates to the Google algorithm and resistant to online competition.